alnutile/interview_foundation/README.md

   And if I click that it will say "Getting your data" while it makes the request And axios will make a request to a protected api route on our app that then will call github to get the data And when it gets the starred repos it will show them on the home page

+Scenario: Dealing with 500 or bad token
+  Given I am logged in
+  And my token is setup
+  And I click Get data but the token is no longer valid Then I should see a bootvuejs Toast message letting me know the error
 ```

 So you can see from above we are dealing with authentication, vuejs